epakhomov/Will-the-Customer-Accept-the-Coupon/README.md

 ## The objective and the data

-The objective of these study is to highlight the differences between customers who did and did not accept the coupons.
+The objective of the study is to highlight the differences between customers who did and did not accept the coupons.
 The information about the data is provided in the Jupyter book that can be found here.

 ## The summary